whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 Here are some common types of deceptively designed pages:

-- Pages that disguise Ads as MC.
-Actual MC may be minimal or created to encourage users to click on the Ads.
-For example, fake search pages ([example](https://guidelines.raterhub.com/images/PQ.2.3.16.jpg)) that have a list of links that look like a page of search results.
+- ****Pages that disguise Ads as MC**.
+Actual MC may be minimal or created to encourage users to **click on the Ads.
+For example, **fake search pages** ([example](https://guidelines.raterhub.com/images/PQ.2.3.16.jpg)) that have a list of links that look like a page of search results.
 If you click on a few of the links, you will see that the page is just a collection of Ads disguised as search engine results.
 A "search box" is present, but submitting a new query just gives you a different page of Ads disguised as search results.
-- Pages that disguise Ads as website navigation links.
-For example, fake directory pages ([example](https://guidelines.raterhub.com/images/PQ.2.1.15.jpg)) that look like a personally curated set of helpful links, possibly with unique descriptions.
+- ****Pages that disguise Ads as website navigation links**.
+For example, **fake directory pages** (**[example](https://guidelines.raterhub.com/images/PQ.2.1.15.jpg)) that look like a personally curated set of helpful links, possibly with unique descriptions.
 In reality, the links are Ads or links to other similar pages on the site.
 Sometimes the descriptions of the links are unrelated to the page.
-- Pages where the MC is not usable or visible.
-For example, a page that has such a large amount of Ads at the top of the page (before the MC), so that most users will not see the MC, or a page where the MC is invisible text.
+- ****Pages where the MC is not usable or visible**.
+For example, a page that has such a large **amount of Ads at the top of the page (before the MC), so that most users will not see the MC, or a page where the MC is invisible text.
-- Any page designed to trick users into clicking on links, which may be Ads or other links intended to serve the needs of the website rather than to the benefit of the user.
+- ****Any page designed to trick users into clicking on links**, which may be Ads or other links **intended to serve the needs of the website rather than to the benefit of the user.

 Take a good look at the page and use your judgment.
 If you believe the page was deliberately created to manipulate users to click on Ads, monetized links, questionable download links, etc., rather than help users, the page should be rated **Lowest**.